ThePhD/ThePhD.github.io/_posts/2019-12-18-embed - the details.markdown

 }
 ```

 I used the `NAME` macro so I can use the flag `-DNAME=_4Mib_bin` and similar to the compiler when computing the results below.
-Timings were done several times in a row (despite some timings taken forever) and averages were computed on a Intel Core i7 @ 2.59 GHz with 8 Logical Cores (4 Physical) and 24.0 GB of RAM.
+Timings were done several times in a row (despite some timings taking forever) and averages were computed on a Intel Core i7 @ 2.59 GHz with 8 Logical Cores (4 Physical) and 24.0 GB of RAM.

 ### Results